adamwalzer/string-converter/README.md

 ## Release Notes

+### 0.0.2

+Adding the git repo to the package.json.

 ### 0.0.1

 This is the initial release of this extension.
 As far as I know it should work for all of these functions.